jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

   ],
 )

-Using modularization to a point that the async functions used by Floresta are all together in a single module can expand the possibilities of features, one of them being the runtime change without taking down the whole Node and can simplify the code in the other modules by just calling the async functions from the module.
+Using modularization to a point that the async functions used by Floresta are all together in a single module can expand and simplify the possibilities of features, one of them being the runtime change without taking down the whole Node and can simplify the code in the other modules by just calling the async functions from the module.

 With this technique of "Agnostic Runtime" the Floresta node can fit or can easily be modified to fit in any device if the "Main runtime" can be a problem.
-For more low-end devices and environments with scarce computing resources, the use of `smol-rs` can be a good fit and will need less work to implement it in the project than if the project was using only `Tokio` or `Async-std`.
+For more low-end devices and environments with scarce computing resources, the use of `smol-rs` can be a good fit and will need less work to implement it in the project than if the project was using only one runtime.

 Depending on Mentor's will or ideas, the Agnostic Runtime code design and technique can be changed before the implementation.

-Time expectation of implementation: #strong[\( 2 - 3 weeks).]
+Time expectation of implementation: #strong[\( 3 + weeks).]

 == Code versioning planning <code-versioning-planning>

-Code Versioning can help to decrease the implementation time and prevent errors since a good definition of the work objetives.
+Code Versioning can help to decrease the implementation time and prevent errors since a good definition of the work objetives at the beginning of the work.
 #figure(
   grid(
       columns: 2,